SnehaKarthikeyan/problems/README.md

 Sample Input:

-3
+3\n
-How many vowels in this String
+How many vowels in this String\n
-Sarah and Jessie are going Shopping
+Sarah and Jessie are going Shopping\n
 The frog jumped and landed in the pond

 Sample Output: